terrarium-earth/Chipped/README.md

 ## Credits

 Credits to all the amazing people that helped create this mod!

 Coders:

 * Grim
 * Inforno
 * CodexAdrian
 * MsRandom
 * ThatGravyBoat
-* Crosby
+* AlexNijjar

 Artists:

 * Kekie6
 * BrotherEarth967
-* Math
 * SunsetSoup
-* Valila (future contributions)
+* Valila
 * ArtistMonster (future contributions)

 Would you also like to contribute to our mod?
 Simply messege us on discord to apply for the CCN Team! ;)